henrique-hartwig/fast-food-cloud-infra/README.md

-## Como rodar o projeto
+## Run the project

-1. Clonar o repo
+1. Clone the repo
-2. Rodar o comando `terraform init`
+2. Run the command `terraform init`
-3. Rodar o comando `terraform apply`
+3. Run the command `terraform apply`